Skip to Content

 Ghanima Abdullah

 Roll your hair in small sections using a curl-defining cream.
-Flexi Rods are the best for beginners and you can graduate to using hard rollers and endpapers later.
+Flexi Rods are the best for beginners and you can graduate to using hard rollers later (which require special tissue sheets called endpapers to protect the fragile tips of your hair from bending).
 When you’re finished rolling, spritz your hair with water so it’s uniformly wet.
 Apply a hair net and use a hair bonnet attachment to dry your curls thoroughly with a blow dryer.
 Or try a hooded dryer.

 7. Use an Updo or Side-Do